Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 When you’re 72, for example, you divide $300,000 by 25.6, according to the IRS distribution worksheet.
 That shows you are required to withdraw $11,718.75.

 If you didn’t have $100,000 in a QLAC, you would have to divide $400,000 by 25.6, meaning you’d be required to withdraw $15,625 from your retirement accounts.
 The QLAC allows you to leave $3,906.25 more in your retirement account under this scenario.

 Benefits to Your Finances

-Limiting the amount of money you withdraw each year may help keep you in a lower tax bracket and enable you to escape higher Medicare premiums.
-It also leaves more money for your later years.
+By purchasing a QLAC, you create a guaranteed income for the later part of your retirement journey.
+Additionally, limiting the amount of money you withdraw each year may keep you in a lower tax bracket and enable you to escape higher Medicare premiums.

 Income from a QLAC may be deferred until age 85.
 This can allow mortality credits to accumulate, leading to much higher annuity payments when they begin.

 The new QLAC rules also allow for a return of premium death benefit.
 With this rider, or policy add-on, if deferred annuity purchasers die, premiums they paid but have not yet received as annuity payments will be returned to their accounts.